|

 image are:

-- Oldest: wooden type, lead type, Linotype or Intertype (the most moving parts machine ever invented) slugs, wood and (more recently,) linoleum cuts.
+Oldest: wooden type, lead type, Linotype or Intertype (the most moving

 - Metal (zinc, copper, magnesium, aluminum) photo-etched engravings, plastic photo-etched (polymer) engravings.